singularopticsgroup/BinaryComplexAmplitudeApp/README.md

 ## Requirements

-Make sure that you have Matlab R2023a or newer installed.
+* Make sure that you have **Matlab R2020** or newer installed.

-This software requires Image Acquisition Toolbox to operate.
+* Active **Image Acquisition Toolbox**.
+* **MATLAB Support for MinGW-w64 C/C++/Fortran Compiler** and optional Add-ons that enable MATLAB – camera communication.
+* The Digital Micromirror Device with a ViALUX motherboard and **the ViALUX alp4.X dll drivers** available at https://www.vialux.de/de/download.html are required.

 ## Installation
-The user has one option to use the BCAA:

-* Install the app directly using the BCAA.mlappinstall file, to make it avaialable as an internal Matlab app (suggested).
+Install the app directly using the BinaryComplexAmplitudeApp.mlappinstall file, to make it avaialable as an internal Matlab app.
+The BinaryComplexAmplitudeApp.mlappinstall file is available in Binary Complex Amplitude App folder.
-* Copy the BCAA.zip into your desktop and run the app using the build graphic user interface through the BCAA.mlapp file.
-Remember the BCAA.mlapp must be in the same folder as 'Materials' and 'Scripts' folders.

 ## Usage